-You may determine the recent memory extension via the integrated web page or with the Siemens SIMATIC Manager at Module Information - "Memory".
+You may determine the recent memory extension via the Siemens SIMATIC Manager at Module Information - "Memory".

 Please regard that the MCC must remain plugged when you've executed the memory expansion at the CPU.
-Otherwise the CPU switches to STOP after 72 hours.
-The MCC cannot be exchanged with a MCC of the same memory configuration.
+Otherwise the CPU switches to STOP after 72h.
+The MCC can not be exchanged with a MCC of the same memory configuration.